Troubled Heart

 Show Notes

+Why do we worry when we know that God loves us?
+Why do we let our hearts become troubled when we know that Jesus warns us against that very thing?
 I wish I could say I never have a troubled heart.
 I wish I could say I easily and naturally surrender my worries to God.
 But I do worry—many of us do.
 Why do we deal with worry, fear, and other struggles?
 Shouldn’t we be able to leave these behind when we follow Jesus?

 The reality is, we still live in a broken world.
 Jesus said, “In this world you will have trouble.
 But take heart!
 I have overcome the world” (John 16:33).
 The good news is that Jesus is with us, even in the midst of struggles, and He wants to help us.
 I wonder what would happen if we got into the habit of seeking the Lord at the very first sign of a troubled heart.

-In Psalm 34:1, David writes, “I will extol the Lord at all times; his praise will always be on my lips.”
+In Psalm 34:1, David writes, “I will extol the LORD at all times; his praise will always be on my lips.”
 Always.
 We can choose to praise God always, in the good times and the bad, in our moments of joy and in our moments of worry.
 We are designed to live and breathe in worship to our Creator.
 Worship is a safe place to go when we feel worried.

-A few verses later, David goes on to say, “I sought the Lord, and he answered me; he delivered me from all my fears” (Psalm 34:4).
+A few verses later, David goes on to say, “I sought the LORD, and he answered me; he delivered me from all my fears” (Psalm 34:4).
 It’s interesting that David doesn’t say he never had fears.
 But when he was experiencing worry, he sought the Lord, and he was delivered.
 Not delivered from the danger, necessarily—but delivered from the fear.

 Like David, we can rush to God as soon as we start to feel worried or afraid.
 We can go to our knees in prayer whenever our hearts feel troubled.
 We can praise God at all times.
 As we remember who He is and how much He loves us, we often find that our worries can’t cling as tightly.
 And we can rest in the sure hope that Jesus Christ died and rose again so that we might live fearlessly.
 He is going to return one day and fix our broken world, taking away things like worry and fear forever.
 And even now, Jesus is in the business of healing troubled hearts. • Becca Wierwille